VRConservation/fbabook/_build/html/_sources/chapters/project.md

 ```

 ## Implementation
-As you developed your results framework and theory of change and selected viable project strategies, you clarified how intermediate results led to objectives, contributing to the goal.
+As you develop your results framework and theory of change and selected viable project strategies, you clarified how intermediate results led to objectives, contributing to the goal.
 You highlighted underlying assumptions and established the evidence base for the project strategies.
 During prior steps in the design process, you also likely defined broad illustrative activities and possibly outputs.

 Discuss how activities lead to outputs (and, in turn, their related intermediate results).
 Focus on major, illustrative activities or categories of activities.
 Do not get distracted by details, but rather, focus on making the “how” clear.
 As you discuss and refine activities and outputs – and how they lead to achieving related intermediate results – think ahead and consider what is feasible given the project budget, timeline, etc. Developing project activities is an iterative process.
 As you provide more details in the ProFrame (and eventually the budget), you will have a better idea of costs, allowing you to adjust project targets accordingly.